Millennia Institute: Merger as Millennia Institute

 On 26 July 2003, decision was made public by the Ministry of Education on the merger of Outram Institute and Jurong Institute to conglomerate the sparsely organised three-year pre-university institutions into a single entity.
 This move was to allow consolidation of expertise and teaching resources of the two institutes, and provide students with more customised programmes and facilities, thereby enhancing the delivery of the three-year pre-university education programme.
 As a result, Millennia Institute was established on 3 January 2004.
 A new campus was announced on 2 December 2003 to be ready in 2007.

 After relocation to new current campus

 On 12 December 2006, the institution relocated to its permanent campus at 60 Bukit Batok West Avenue 8.
 The permanent campus was officially declared open in May 2009 by former Minister for Education Dr. Ng Eng Hen as the guest of honour.

 In May 2012, the Millennia Institute chaired the annual pre-University seminar at Nanyang Technological University.
 Held in conjunction with the Ministry of Education, the event was the first to include a theme song since the inception of the seminar.

+Between 2011 and 2021, the enrollment rate at Millennia Institute declined by more than 40%.
+As of May 2023, the total student population stood at 700.